DhanvardiniRajendran25/CourtVisionAI/README.md

-# 🏀 CourtVision AI — Scout Agent Backend
+# 🏀 CourtVision AI

-A production-grade FastAPI backend powering CourtVision AI's Scout Agent: a natural language basketball scouting and real-time simulation intelligence system built on **Gemini 2.5 Flash + Google Search Grounding + Chirp Speech-to-Text**.
+A production-grade FastAPI backend powering CourtVision AI's Scout Agent: a natural language basketball scouting and real-time simulation intelligence multi-agent system built on **Gemini 2.5 Flash + Google Search Grounding + Chirp Speech-to-Text**.

 > Built at the Frontiers Gen-AI Hackathon @ The Engine, Cambridge — in partnership with Google DeepMind.
 Deployed on Google Cloud Run within a $25 credit budget.